kazzle101/midiObsWS/README.md

 ## Known Issues
 - The password being stored in plain text.
 - If you reconfigure OBS this won't pick up the change, you will need to go back into the setup screen.
-- No checks are mode for duplicate numbers - the same MIDI control can be attached to multiple controls.
 - The GUI is a bit old fashioned, this is an attempt to have an interface that will work on multiple platforms and be reasonably simple.

 ## Links
 - https://obsproject.com/
 - https://github.com/obsproject/obs-websocket - this is now included in OBS, v28.0.0 onwards
 - https://github.com/IRLToolkit/simpleobsws/tree/master

 ## Update Log
 **Version 0.6 beta - August 2023**